-Bartolomeo Cristofori di Francesco was an Italian maker of musical instruments, generally regarded as the inventor of the piano. ...moresee more on Bartolomeo Cristofori
+Bartolomeo Cristofori di Francesco was an Italian maker of musical instruments, generally regarded as the inventor of the piano. ...more on Wikipediasee more on Bartolomeo Cristofori

 Giovanni Battista Guadagnini; was an Italian luthier, regarded as one of the finest craftsmen of string instruments in history.
-He is widely considered the third greatest maker after Antonio Stradivari and Giuseppe Guarneri "Del Gesù". ...moresee more on Giovanni Battista Guadagnini
+He is widely considered the third greatest maker after Antonio Stradivari and Giuseppe Guarneri "Del Gesù". ...more on Wikipediasee more on Giovanni Battista Guadagnini